SalmonMode/pager/README.md

   tied to them, and are to only used as a means of introspection the resulting state in order to evaluate whether or not its as expected.

+I also tried to follow the Law of Demeter for the most part.

 Some tests were marked with `refined` while others were marked with `unrefined`.
 Those marked as `refined` were fairly lean and fairly strict with their pass conditions, even though they could probably be optimized much further.
 But those